 Peer reviewed (refereed) journals are of a high quality and must go through an evaluation process with experts in the field before being published.
 The terms scholarly and academic are sometimes used instead.

-When searching the Library Collection, peer reviewed articles are indicated with a purple icon.
-You can also use the "Refine my Search" menu to show only Peer Reviewed articles in your search results.
+When searching the Library Collection, you can also use the "Refine my Search" menu to show only Peer Reviewed articles in your search results.

 Alternatively, you can check if a journal is peer reviewed by going to the journal's website and checking their peer review policy or using the database Ulrichsweb.